heitorchang/good-practice/git.md

 Pushing the first time: `git push -u origin master`

+The -u flag sets the upstream tracking branch, linking the local branch to the remote branch, so that future commands' arguments are no longer required.

 Viewing changes in all commits: `git log -p` (patch)

 Viewing changes in a single file: `git log -p -- filename`